frozenburst/audio_inpainting/README.md

 # SLAIN - Audio Inpainting With Conditional GAN

 This works is under review right now.
-Paper with details might be available in the future.
+Main paper with details might be available in the future.

 1. git clone repo